-You can always wait for ideal movesets before powering up but for especially rare Pokémon that can take a long time and there's no way to know if your next hatch, catch, or evolution will be any better.
+Either way, it's still worth waiting for ideal movesets — evolved or trained — before powering up but for especially rare Pokémon that can take a long time and there's no way to know if your next hatch, catch, or evolution will be any better.

 How do you get enough Stardust to power up your Pokémon?

 To power up you need more Candy but you also need Stardust.
 Stardust is generic.
 You can use any Stardust you got from any source on any Pokémon you want.
 The amount you need starts small but grows as you get to higher levels.
 So, how do you get as much Candy and Stardust as possible to power up as much as possible?

 - 100 Stardust per base-level Pokémon caught in the wild.